39 top tips for fishkeepers

 Don’t place the fish directly under hot fans as this will raise the bag temperature quickly, depleting oxygen.

-17. Go straight home
+17. Go straight home after buying fish

 If you have other plans, arrange to collect the fish last, or inform the member of staff who is packing the fish.
 They can pack them more lightly, in larger bags with more oxygen.

-18. Acclimatise
+18. Acclimatise you new fish

 Once you get the fish home, the aim is to give them a smooth, stress-free transition to your aquarium.
 After being in the dark while travelling, the fish should be kept in dark conditions, and not blinded by tank or room lighting.

 Turn the lights off and float the unopened bags on the surface of the water.
 If there are several bags, syphon some water out of the tank so that the displacement does not cause it to overflow.
-How long you float the bags differs from expert to expert, but the aim is for the temperature of the bag water to equalise with that of the tank.
-This usually takes about 20 minutes.

 Undo the bag or cut the knot off and roll down the sides to make a floating collar.
 Gently introduce some tank water every few minutes until the bag contains mostly tank water.
 This will equalise the water chemistry.
-Next catch the fish in a small net, release into the tank and discard the bag water as it will be polluted with fish waste.
-The whole process should take under an hour.

 Once in the tank, it is important to observe the new fish.
-Give it half an hour or so before you turn the lights back on, and check that the fish are not being bullied by the older tank residents.
-Small amounts of chasing are OK and should subside, but biting or ceaseless attacking means removing the new fish or the attackers, or separating them with a divider.
+Give it half an hour or so before you turn the lights back on.
+Regularly check that the fish are not being bullied by the older tank residents.

-9 equipment tips
+9 Equipment tips

 19. Get the right advice

-If you are starting out in this hobby, you need to be steered in the right direction so that you get keeping fish right the first time.
+If you are starting in this hobby, you need to be steered in the right direction so that you get keeping fish right the first time.

 PFK can help you there too, with a team of unbiased experts in our Fishkeeping Answers section.
+Submit your questions to [email protected].

-20. Buy quality kit
+20. Buy quality aquarium kit

-21. Shop around
+21. Shop around for the best price

-With so many places to buy your equipment, the aquatics industry is a buyers’ market, meaning that by shopping around, everyone is forced to keep their prices low – and you win by getting the best deals.
+With so many places to buy your equipment, the aquatics industry is a buyers’ market.
+Meaning that by shopping around, everyone is forced to keep their prices low – and you win by getting the best deals.

 This is relevant mainly to heaters, because if a heater fails in the ’on’ position, it may cook your fish.
 Purchase two small heaters and if one goes, it will take longer to overheat the tank and you will hopefully notice before you sustain any casualties.